oroinc/documentation/backend/setup/demo-environment/gcp.rst

     .. image:: /img/backend/setup/gcp/oro_solution_settings.png
        :alt: The details page of the Oro solution settings

 4. You can also select the image version, with or without demo data.
 The application with demo data provides all the necessary information for you to test the application, such as a preconfigured list of customers, products, submitted orders, quotes, the structured master and web catalogs.
 You can also explore the storefront using one of the pre-configured demo user roles.
-Sign in either as a guest user, a buyer (Email Address: BrandaJSanborn@example.org ; Password: BrandaJSanborn@example.org), or a manager (Email Address: AmandaRCole@example.org ; Password: AmandaRCole@example.org).
+Sign in either as a guest user, a buyer (use *BrandaJSanborn@example.org* both as your login and password), or a manager (use *AmandaRCole@example.org* both as your login and password).

     .. image:: /img/backend/setup/gcp/oro_solution_image_version.png
        :alt: Selecting the image version